igstan/igstan.ro/_posts/2017-04-08-a-safe-type-indexed-set-for-standard-ml.md

 ## Functor-Based Data Structures

-First of all, let's see how sets are represented in the SML/NJ library, which is what I've used initially.
+First of all, let's see how sets are represented in the [SML/NJ library][1], which is what I've used initially.
 The SML/NJ library provides a collection of common data structures and algorithms that aren't part of the standard Basis library mandated by Standard ML.
-For set data structures, it exposes an `ORD_SET` signature that's meant for sets implemented using a predefined ordering on the contained elements (there is support for hash sets, too).
-Two functors produce structures that satisfy the `ORD_SET` signature: `BinarySetFn` and `SplaySetFn`.
+For set data structures, it exposes an [`ORD_SET`][2] signature that's meant for sets implemented using a predefined ordering on the contained elements (there is support for hash sets, too).
+Two functors produce structures that satisfy the `ORD_SET` signature: [`BinarySetFn`][3] and `SplaySetFn`.
 Here's a sample of using `BinarySetFn` with integer elements:

 ```sml
 structure Main =